Research

 Elucidating Confrontation Outcomes

-Guided by a new theoretical model developed my Monteith et al. (2022), we are exploring the moderators and mediators of outcomes associated with confrontation: bias reduction and social costs.
+Guided by a new theoretical model developed by Monteith et al. (2022), we are exploring the moderators and mediators of outcomes associated with confrontation: bias reduction and social costs.
 For example, we find that confrontations that occur publicly or privately reduce bias to the same extent, while social costs are best deterred by private confrontations.
 This research provides novel findings concerning how confrontation and response mode affects feelings of negative self- and negative other-directed affect, social costs, and biased responding.

 source: We Are/Getty Images